 1. Empower your Kids

-Offer healthy choices and let your children pack their lunch.
-This is a great way to make it easier for you and having your kids be a part of the process empowers them.
-They have choices plus they are learning how to make the right choices later on.
-That’s what being a parent is about – teaching them to be adults who make good choices.
+Offer healthy choices and let your children pack their own lunches.
+This is a terrific way to make things easier for you, and having your kids take part in daily tasks empowers them.
+It helps them learn how to make the right decisions later in life.
+That’s what being a parent is about – teaching our kids to be adults who make good choices.

 2. Use this FREE, Printable List

-Below is a list of healthy suggestions you can use.
-Add your own based on your child’s allergies and tastes.
-Our suggestions will include lots of whole, real foods loaded with nutrients to keep your family healthy.
+Linked below is a list of healthy school lunch ideas you can use.
+Add to them, based on your child’s allergies and tastes.
+Our tips include lots of whole foods loaded with nutrients to keep your family healthy.

-Print this list off and post on your refrigerator or in your pantry to make it easy for your kids to know what the healthy choices are.
-This makes it easy for you, or your kids, to make the healthy choices when it’s time to pack the lunch.
+Print this list and post it on your refrigerator or in your pantry to make it easy for your kids to become familiar with healthy choices.
+This makes it easy for you and your kids to make healthy choices when packing lunch.

 3. Include Healthy Protein and Healthy Fats

-Include healthy proteins and healthy fats to help your children get through the day and learn lots of new things.
-Healthy protein choices are not deli meats with lots of additives or meats raised with antibiotics and hormones.
-Look for grass fed, organic, free range, wild caught for the appropriate meat choices.
-Good choices are turkey, chicken, beef, raw seeds, salmon, beans, lentils, eggs and nuts.
+Include healthy proteins and fats to help your children get through the day and support them in learning new things.
+Healthy protein choices are not deli meats with many additives or meats raised with antibiotics and hormones.
+Look for grass-fed, organic, free-range, or wild-caught fish.
+Good choices are turkey, chicken, beef, raw seeds, salmon, beans, lentils, eggs, and nuts.

-Healthy fat choices are nuts, seeds, olives, cheese (from grass fed, organic milk), raw cacao butter and eggs.
-Healthy oils used in salad dressings are also a good way to include healthy fats.
+Healthy fat choices are nuts, seeds, olives, cheese (from grass-fed, organic milk), raw cacao butter, and eggs.
+Healthy oils in salad dressings are also an excellent way to include healthy fats.